HerrErde/SubwaySurfers-Api/Explanations.md

 when setting the key to value of 50 the error will say that the metadata values have a limit of 50 characters, which seems wrong, only 49 works

-you can still try to apply values out of the specified range but it will 1. return an error or 2. will just return the unmodified values \
+you can still try to apply values out of the specified range, but it will

+1. return an error or
+2. will just return the unmodified values. \
-when the `level` field value e.g. should be set to 101, when before it is set 100 it only show 100 \
+   e.g. when the `level` field value should be set to `101`, when before it is set `100` it only show 100.

-highscore it will return an error
+`highscore` it will return an error.

-when the fields `level` or `highscore` are set to 0, it will hide them in the response
+Wen the fields `level` or `highscore` are set to 0, it will hide them in the response.

-#### inputs
+#### Inputs

-when updating a players values these will not me mirrored into the players save files but will only be shown on a player request e.g when wanting to send you an invite \
+When updating a players values, these will not be mirrored into the player's save files, but will only be shown on a player request e.g when wanting to send you an invite.
-When requesting to see a profile via the Top Run list it will get the data from the `/profile` not the `GetPlayer` When you look at your own Player Profile, there will the data also not appear (data is from your save file)
+When requesting to see a profile via the Top Run list it will get the data from the `/profile` not the `GetPlayer` \
+When you look at your own Player Profile, the data will also not appear there. (data is from your save file)

-Only the name field it needed for any request \
+Only the name field is needed for any request \
-level, highscore, metadata are all optional and do not have to be included to make a successfull request
+`level`, `highscore`, `metadata` are all optional and do not have to be included to make a successful request

 Field ids are not required to have a valid value to make a successful request \
-When an Invalid value is set, in the app users will be shown the default values e.g jake.default, jake_portrait ...
+When an invalid value is set, in the app users will be shown the default values e.g jake.default, jake_portrait ...

-you can set any valid value you want, and they are not restricted by having to unlock the cosmetic e.g. having to unlock the dino_portrait
+you can set any valid value you want, and they are not restricted by having to unlock the cosmetic (e.g., dino_portrait).

 <h4 id="stat_total_games_error">stat_total_games error</h4>
 When setting the field <code>stat_total_games</code> to a value and then decrease the value <br>
 it will then show it as a minus value, by how ever much you have decreased it <br>
 e.g. when setting the value to <code>10</code> and then changing it to <code>9</code>, it will show in the response as <code>-1/25</code> (25 runs until a new level)
 <br><br>
-when setting the e.g. the field <code>selected_portrait</code> to a invalid value it will show in the player preview the jake_portrait image and in the pop out profile as a white box
+when setting the the field e.g. <code>selected_portrait</code> to a invalid value, it will show in the player preview the `jake_portrait` image and in the pop out, profile as a white box.
 <br><br>
 sometimes it can take 1-5 seconds until the change is visibile in the app